Dreaming of a Dutch job? Here’s the thing: working in the Netherlands can be dramatically different to working in other countries.

 If you haven’t heard about the infamous Dutch directness, oh boy — this is a doozy.
 Simply put, people in the Netherlands don’t beat around the bush.
 They’ll tell you if you have spinach in your teeth, cooked a bad meal, or gained a few extra kilos on your latest vacation.

-We all have a life outside of work, so on top of the Netherlands having the best work-life balance in the world, it also offers the Flexible Working Act since 2016.
+We all have a life outside of work, so on top of the Netherlands having the best work-life balance in the world, it has also offered a Flexible Working Act since 2016.
 This law says that if you want to work from home or have flexible working hours (for example, to pick up or care for your child), you have the right to request it from your boss.

 Working in the Netherlands may be different, but that’s part of what makes it so great!
 So what’s next?
 Find out how to get a work visa for the Netherlands or land a sponsored job, what benefits you can claim from your Dutch employer, and if you need to speak Dutch to work in the Netherlands.